apollographql/apollo/docs/source/platform/schema-registry.md

 description: Connect to the Apollo schema registry and track changes in your schema over time
 ---

-The [GraphQL schema](https://www.apollographql.com/docs/tutorial/schema.html) is the center point of all GraphQL applications.
-It creates an enforceable contract between clients and servers, it is its own self-updating API documentation, and it provides powerful development workflows thanks to its type safety.
-As GraphQL scales in an organization and as GraphQL schemas grow, it becomes really important to have tools to help your team safely evolve your schema over time.
-At scale, you might have hundreds or thousands of clients in the world making queries that rely on fields, types, and arguments in your schema that are impossible to track without tooling.

-At Apollo, we're driven to help teams be successful with GraphQL both at the initial adoption phase and as they scale GraphQL across their organization.
-As such, the [Apollo Platform](/docs/intro/platform.html) provides a free schema registration service for teams of all sizes to use.
-Much like version control for your code, the Schema Registry allows you to evolve your API over time while keeping a record of when each change was made and help you catch breaking changes before they're every deployed.

-<h4 id="benefits">Benefits of registering your schema</h4>

-By keeping your schema up-to-date in Apollo's schema registry, you can get a number of workflow benefits through integrations with Apollo's other tools:

-- The [Apollo VS Code extension](https://marketplace.visualstudio.com/items?itemName=apollographql.vscode-apollo), which provides built-in linting on queries by validating against the schema in your registry, and annotates fields on your queries with performance indicators collected in Apollo's trace warehouse.
-- [Schema validation](./schema-validation.html), which creates a diff between your local schema and the last schema uploaded to the registry, and validates this diff against live traffic seen on your endpoint to make sure you never accidentally deploy a breaking schema change to production.
-- The [Schema History](#history), which keeps track of all the changes made to your schema over time.
-- The [Schema Explorer](https://engine.apollographql.com), which precisely links the fields in your schema to clients and queries that are using them.
+As GraphQL scales in an organization, teams often find that growing and evolving their schema over time becomes difficult to manage.
+Product teams want to move fast with GraphQL, but they also want reassurance that their code changes won't break existing clients.
+At scale, you might have hundreds of clients querying against a single schema.
+How can we ensure adding or removing a field, type, or argument won't break existing clients?

+The [Apollo platform](/docs/intro/platform.html) includes a free schema registration service to help teams of all sizes easily evolve their API over time.
+Just like it's important to track source code in a version control system, it's a [best practice](https://principledgraphql.com/integrity#3-track-the-schema-in-a-registry) to track the definition of your graph in a schema registry.
+Once a team registers its schema with Apollo, developers have visibility into when a change was made, who made the change, and the type of change.
+The registry also supports tracking multiple versions of the graph (for example, staging vs. production).

 <h2 id="setup">Using the Schema Registry</h2>